 Enables you to specify the port number used to connect to the cluster.
-If the port is not specified, the default port for the selected protocol is used (80 for HTTP or 443 for HTTPS).
+The default port is 443 for HTTPS.

 Edit Cluster dialog box

 The Edit Cluster dialog box enables you to modify the connection settings of an existing cluster, including the IP address, port, and protocol.